drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 ## What is the difference between `print` and `return`?

-In functions we use the `return` statement.
+In functions you use the `return` statement.
 This does two things:

 1. Assigns a value to the function run;
 2. Ends the function.

 The `print` statement **only** displays the output.